Dr-Dream/nats-sandbox/README.md

 So we will have a cluster in each Kubernetes cluster (let's call it datacenter).
 Nats clusters will be 'c1' 'c2' 'c3' and 'xr-js'.

 Clusters will contain three nodes of each type (nats, nats-js and nats-gw) so nine nodes in each.
-Beside this we will have three nodes for xr-js cluster in each datacenter (nine xr-js nodes).
+Besides this we will have three nodes for xr-js cluster in each datacenter (nine xr-js nodes).

 All clusters will be interconnected in NATS SuperCluster, so it will be 36 nodes SuperCluster with 18 nodes for JetStream.